-This page looks at what an audit can acheive, information about DIY and proffesional audits, and a quick checklist of what to look for when auditing your house’s energy use.
+This page looks at what an audit can acheive, information about DIY and professional energy audits.

 Your home may have been built with flaws, or it may have developed flaws over time, which can cause energy consumption to be higher than it need be.